KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 Note:
-Be sure to safe the confusion matrix output table as a dbf or save in a geodatabase otherwise the code won't run.
+Be sure to safe the confusion matrix output table as a dbf or save in a geo-database otherwise the code won't run.

 ## **Step 4 | Final Classification**